 Nearly half of Year 13 students have applied to top universities this year, reflecting students' high aspirations.
+28% of students applying recieved unconditional offers.
 Sixth form students are significant role models to others in the college and take on a wide range of leadership and other activities.